This Chick-fil-A superfood salad copycat recipe tastes almost exactly like the original and is super yummy, super easy, and super healthy!!!

 - 6 TB extra-virgin olive oil

 - 2 TB pure maple syrup

 - 4 1/2 TB Dijon mustard

 - coarse pepper & kosher salt to taste

 - Trim broccolini or broccoli into bite size pieces.

 - Chop kale into small pieces, removing thick stems.

-- Pour maple vinaigrette over; toss well to coat.
+- Pour maple vinaigrette over; massage until well combined

 - Keep refrigerated for up to two days.